kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 }
 ```

-## Using a Kin account

 ### Kin account identification

-A Kin account is identified via its public address, retrieved with `.publicAddress`.
+A Kin account is identified via the public address half of its keypair.
+Retrieve this string with `publicAddress`.

 ```swift
 var publicAddress: String
 ```

-Before an account can be used on the configured network, it must be funded with the KIN currency.
-This step must be performed by a service, and is outside the scope of this SDK.
+Before an account can be used on the blockchain it must be funded with some Kin.
+When working in the playground environment, funding occurs via the Friendbot service.
+In the production environment, initial funding of user accounts is typically provided by developers like you from funds provided by Kin Foundation.
+A full treatment of friendbot, funding, and opportunities for you to earn Kin from the Kin Foundation are beyond the scope of this article.

 ### Kin account status